Minor in Spanish

 If a minor is required in your degree program, at least 9 (lower and/or upper-division) hours of courses in the minor must be completed at the University.

 Requirements For Minor In Spanish

 Students must complete a minimum of nine semester hours beyond the Introductory and Intermediate sequences.
-The student must complete the following upper-division courses in Spanish - three upper division courses LG 333 and LG 334 are recommended.
+At least three of those nine hours must be taken on campus at the University of South Alabama.
+LG 333 and LG 334 are recommended.
 Remaining credits are to be selected from the upper-division courses in Spanish.
 Native or near-native speakers of a language may not enroll in upper-level conversation courses.

 Note: The Minor in Language cannot fulfill the minor requirement for Language Majors.

 The department contributes to the liberal education of all students by helping them to improve their ability to communicate with and understand other cultures in an increasingly interdependent world.
 Language study provides direct insight into other ways of thinking and perceiving reality, and enables a fresh perspective on students' own language and culture.
 The department offers a major in Modern and Classical Languages and Literature with concentrations in French, German, Russian, and Spanish.
 Minors in those four languages, as well as a Minor in Applied Linguistics, are available.
 An interdisciplinary Minor in Classical Studies is offered in cooperation with the Philosophy Department.
 Introductory and intermediate level courses in Arabic, ASL, Chinese, Classical and Modern Greek, Italian, Japanese, Korean, Latin and Portuguese are also provided.